Students in a classroom playing an educational game

 Kids Learn Professions (Kideo) [App]

-This app is geared towards younger kids.
+This app is geared toward younger kids.
 It aims to help them learn about jobs and occupations and the tools they use.
-Activities include helping the farmer, fishing game, cooking, making pizza, making ice cream, building a railway, colouring, and has a memory cards section.
+Activities include helping the farmer, fishing games, cooking, making pizza, making ice cream, building a railway, colouring and memory cards.

 When I Grow Up (Elementary Careers) [Card game]

-When I Grow Up (Workforce Solutions) [Class activity]
+When I Grow Up: Career Lessons and Activities for Grades 9-12 (Workforce Solutions) [Class activity]

-This classroom activity was designed for high school students.
-It enables students to consider their career options through research and educational and lifestyle decisions they plan to make.
+This series of activities was designed for high school students.
+They enable students to consider their career options through research, education, and future lifestyle decisions.
 Each lesson integrates employability skills needed for workplace success.

 The Who Am I?
 Self Assessment Game (York University) [Board game]

-Originally developed for post-secondary students and alumni, this game was refreshed so high school and training and development professionals can use it in counselling sessions.
+Originally developed for post-secondary students and alumni, this game was refreshed so high school, training and development professionals can use it in counselling sessions.
 It is played in groups of four to five people.

 Additional reading